idleberg/vite-plugin-multiserver/README.md

 ## Why?

 This plugin was created for rare use-cases where one would want to spin up multiple versions of the same page, both for development and testing.
-The same could be achieved using the command-line or multiple Vite configs, but the ideas was to keep it simple.
+The same could be achieved using the command-line or multiple Vite configs, but the idea was to keep the setup simple.

 ## Installation